/

 Premium perks or just pricey?

 Sky Broadband is one of the most recognisable names in the UK.
-It mainly runs on the Openreach network, with some of its newer multi-gig full fibre services also available over CityFibre in selected areas.
-That gives Sky a nice mix of broad availability, decent reliability and premium extras.
-The bigger question is whether that premium is actually worth paying when cheaper providers can often match the headline speed.
+It mainly runs on Openreach, with selected full fibre and multi-gig services also available through CityFibre in enabled areas.
+That gives Sky a useful mix of broad mainstream coverage, premium extras and a much stronger top-end speed story than it had a few years ago.
+The real question is still value: are Sky VIP, TV integration, WiFi Max and the Sky ecosystem worth paying extra for?

 RELIABILITY